 There are a few reasons:

-3) I have done this with many others like you – I have run over 250 CSA and AKT courses over the last 5 years, and helped over 2500 trainees with this exam.
+3) I have done this with many others like you – I have run 1000+ CSA and AKT courses over the last 10 years, and helped over 10000+ trainees with these exams.

 4) I have done these exams myself – I understand the stress that the they cause, as well as understanding what it takes to pass.